What is the North Star Metric?

 First is Airbnb, and they track the nights booked as their north star metric.
 This metric is deeply intertwined with both revenue(as more nights mean more commission taken) and user interaction(the more nights booked, the more users are active).

 For Facebook it was once the number of users who has added 10 friends within 7 days(which is also their aha moment).
-This metric touches different teams but the majority of the responsibility is on the shoulders of the What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. team.
+This metric touches different teams but the majority of the responsibility is on the shoulders of the customer success team.
 Later Facebook changed their north star metric to Daily Active Users; as the number of active users is increased the achieved value from the product improves and users become more engaged.
 And it also becomes interesting for Facebook’s revenue-making functions such as Ads, the more users login, the more ads are distributed.

 And for Quora, it is the number of questions answered.
 This might sound like an unrelated metric, but it connects to many aspects of the platform.
 First off, the more questions a user answers, the less questions stay unanswered and more value the platform offers.
 And second, it also is closely related to metrics such as daily active users and depth of use.